Talking with Family Members About Bankruptcy

 Tips for talking to your family about bankruptcy

-1. You are not obligated to tell everyone
+1. You aren’t obligated to tell everyone (or everything).

 Many people decide to tell their family and close friends about bankruptcy because they want support during the process.
 But you are not obligated to discuss your decision to file with anyone unless they are affected directly by your decision to file.
 It is okay to pick and choose who you share your choice to file for bankruptcy with.

-1. Consider what you want to say beforehand
+2. Consider what you want to say beforehand.

 Difficult discussions are always a challenge, but preparing for the situation can help.
-If you know you are going to be spending Thanksgiving or Christmas with your family, consider what you want to tell them beforehand.
+If you know you’re going to be spending Thanksgiving or Christmas with your family, consider what you want to tell them beforehand.
 These tips from PsychCentral about discussing difficult topics might help make the conversation easier.

 Also, anticipate questions you might be asked.
 Knowing how you want to answer questions about your decision to file can help you feel more prepared and confident.